 Cryptocurrency exchanges are online platforms in which you can exchange one kind of digital asset for another based on the market value of the given assets.

-We should add that the clients should always be careful to not forget funds in exchanges’ addresses and to always use their own wallets for storing them.
+We have to add add that the clients should always be careful to not forget funds in exchanges’ addresses .
+They should always use their own wallets for storing them.
 More info about this in the article “How to avoid traps in the cryptospace“.

 Furthermore , the potential clients should be always very careful in choosing which exchanges are going to trust for their transactions because the exchanges are not always trustworthy.
-You can get more information about this in this guide of “Choosing a trustworthy exchange” that will be available soon.
+You can get more information about this in the guide of “Choosing a trustworthy exchange” that will be available soon.

-Finally it is important not to confuse cryptocurrency exchanges with cryptocurrency brokerages.
-Brokerages are platforms which offer leverage for trading cryptocurrencies without necessarily really owning them quite like the forex brokerages do with the CFD (Contracts for Difference) for the stocks and the classic printed currencies.
+Finally it is important to not confuse cryptocurrency exchanges with cryptocurrency brokerages.
+Brokerages are platforms that offer leverage for trading cryptocurrencies without necessarily really owning the underlying assets.
+Quite like the forex brokerages do with the CFD (Contracts for Difference) for the stocks and the FIAT currency pairs